Haven't filed taxes in a long time?

 • Statements of investment accounts, including capital gains and losses.

-Never filed taxes before?
-It’s okay.
-All you need to determine which tax years you need to file.
-The IRS generally requires taxpayers to file their returns for the past six years.
-However, if everything seems complicated to you, consider getting helping from our free initial consultation.
+If you’re new to filing back taxes, it’s okay.
+Determine which tax years you need to file, as the IRS typically requires returns for the past six years.
+If this process seems overwhelming, consider getting help from our team by requesting a free initial consultation.

 What is a deficiency assessment?

-After filing a tax return, the IRS examines it and sometimes may find discrepancies.
-The deficiency refers to the gap between the amount of tax taxpayers declare on their tax returns and the amount the IRS determines they actually owe.
-Besides, the IRS notifies taxpayers of this deficiency with a deficiency letter.
+After a tax return is filed, the IRS may review it and find discrepancies.
+A deficiency is the difference between the tax amount reported by taxpayers and what the IRS determines is actually owed.
+The IRS notifies taxpayers of this deficiency through a deficiency letter.

 • Navigate through the tax return process.